How Much Should You Spend on Rent in NZ?

 Weekly insights on saving, spending, and making your money work harder.
 No spam.

 Housing costs are the single biggest expense for most New Zealanders.
 Getting the rent-to-income ratio right is the foundation of every other financial decision.
+For a full breakdown of what things cost across NZ cities, see our cost of living guide.

 The 30% rule